-Why the Single Market matters
+Why the Single Market and Customs Union matter

 The Single Market also provides a guaranteed right to deliver services within the EU without national impediments.
-These conditions offer the best deal for Britain for services and manufacturing alike, in particular allowing British-based companies to be part of integrated European supply chains and incentivising overseas businesses to invest in the UK as a launch pad for export to the Continent.
+These arrangements offer the best deal for Britain for services and manufacturing alike, in particular by allowing British-based companies to be part of integrated European supply chains and therefore incentivising overseas businesses to invest in the UK as a launch pad for export to the Continent.

 But the Single Market is about much more than just freeing up trade and investment.
 It sets common standards in labour market rights, health and safety regulations and consumer and environmental protections, ensuring there are no competitive advantages in adopting lower standards in a race to the bottom.
 Its importance is underlined by the commitments in the 2015 Conservative, Labour and Liberal Democrat manifestos to the UK remaining within it.

-Making the Single Market work for everyone
+Making our economy work for everyone

-While membership of the EU’s Single Market has brought increased prosperity to the UK, one of the defining lessons from the referendum must be that prosperity has been unequally shared.
+While membership of the EU’s Single Market brought increased prosperity to the UK, one of the defining lessons from the referendum must be that prosperity has been unequally shared.
 Low employment rates, lower wage growth and lower perceptions of future opportunities have all been shown to be important indicators of whether people favoured leaving the EU.

 Many of those who rejected economic warnings in the referendum campaign did so because they felt ignored by the political mainstream, faced by an economy that was failing to spread opportunity.
 Inequalities in growth and living standards have been laid bare but, in our view, people didn’t reject the global economy – their vote was a call to share more equally in it.

-After June 23rd an argument for a global economy must acknowledge the limits of free trade alone to deliver higher living standards for all.
+After June 23rd, an argument for a global economy must acknowledge the limits of free trade alone to deliver higher living standards for all.
 An open economy must be coupled with a national strategy for fundamental economic change to deliver more equitable gains through regional regeneration, investment in infrastructure and far wider educational opportunities.